 1. Mobility, energy use, industrial and agricultural production (drivers)

+Petrol and diesel cars will increasingly be replaced by electric vehicles, while walking and cycling will become more popular, particularly in urban areas.
+These trends will help reduce air pollution.
 In addition to traffic, the quality of the air is also influenced by energy consumption and consumer behaviour, the operation of industrial and commercial installations, and agriculture.

-Natural processes, such those of microbial and chemical processes in the soil and water bodies, the secretions of plants and animals, erosion, forest fires, and lightning also have an effect but their impact on overall air quality in Switzerland is typically relatively modest.
+Natural processes, such those of microbial and chemical processes in the soil and water bodies, the secretions of plants and animals, erosion, forest fires, and lightning also have an effect, but their impact on overall air quality in Switzerland is typically relatively modest.

 2. Pollutant emissions (pressures)